Author, Andrew Gibson

 And unlike banks and online-only operators, we don’t push you onto a trading platform and make you do everything yourself.

-Our customers are allocated an account manager who will take care of the entire process for you as well as guide you on current exchange rates.
+Our customers are allocated an account manager who will take care of the entire process for you.

-Moving a large amount of money can be stressful.
-I’ve been there myself.
-Of course, you want to get a good rate and not be hit with any hidden charges, but you also want to know your money is secure.
+Of course, you want to get a preferential exchange rate and not be hit with any hidden charges, but you also want to know your money is secure.

 We’re committed to providing a service of the highest integrity and safety.